Ready to Get Cooking?

-This easy and delicious amazing homemade Honey Oatmeal Bread made with quick or old-fashioned oats and a touch of honey is soft and fluffy.
+This easy and delicious amazing homemade Honey Oatmeal Bread is made with quick or old-fashioned oats, and a touch of honey is soft and fluffy.

 This is an absolutely delicious honey-flavoured loaf!
 Crusty on the outside and very soft on the inside.
 With a slightly sweet tasting.

-A loaf of a light crunchy texture good for all occasions.
+A loaf of light, crunchy texture good for all occasions.

 - 3 tbsp Honey